Ballwin-Chesterfield NAMED GIFT HONOREES for 2019-20

 Each year Ballwin-Chesterfield Branch recognizes special members.
-Nominations were sought from branch members for the 2017-18 Ballwin-Chesterfield Named Gift Honorees in January, February, and March.
-The nominees were considered on the basis of dedicated service, their leadership, and their significant commitment to the AAUW Mission and the Branch.
+Nominations were sought from branch members for the 2019-20 Ballwin-Chesterfield Named Gift Honorees in January, February, and March.
+The nominees were considered on the basis of dedicated service, leadership, and significant commitment to the AAUW Mission and the Branch.
 Contributions to the AAUW Fund have been made In their honor.

 Read about these outstanding and dedicated women.
 Click on any picture to view it full-sized.

 Jean Elliott, Presidential Service Award

 It was Eleanor Roosevelt who said, “You have to accept whatever comes, and the only important thing is that you meet it with courage and with the best that you have to give.”

 Jean Elliott began her involvement in Ballwin Chesterfield becoming the branch co-president, Jean faced a tremendous personal loss but continued to lead and bring out the best in other people.
 In March when everyone faced the pandemic and shelter-in-place orders, she worked to keep the branch informed and engaged as much as possible.
 Jean Elliott has courage and has given us her very best.
 We are grateful to have had her serve as co-president.